 Policies that restrict or prohibit smoking in apartments or condominiums units are similar to policies that restrict pets, noises, odors, and other nuisances.
 If a housing provider decides to prohibit smoking anywhere on or in their properties, they must include this prohibition in the lease or an addendum incorporated to the lease.
 Simply posting a sign may not do the trick.
 However, posting signs throughout the property will help with compliance with the policy.

 Condominiums and HOA rules may require a vote of the majority of the owners and/or Board prior to instituting a no-smoking policy for anything other than common areas.

 No, there is no right to smoke tobacco according to the U.S or Colorado Constitution.

 The “right to privacy” in the U.S. Constitution includes only marriage, contraception, family relationships, and the rearing and educating of children.

-While certain groups of people — such as groups based on race, national origin and gender —receive greater protection against discriminatory acts under the U.S. Constitution than do other groups of people, people who smoke have never been identified as a protected class.
+While certain groups of people — such as groups based on race, national origin and gender —receive greater protection against discriminatory acts under the U.S. Constitution than do other groups of people, people who smoke, by virtue of that status, have never been identified as a protected class.